 Some brokers opt to stay with their firm and become an associate broker.
 This gives them the same duties as an agent without the liability of being a broker.
 It’s a form of training as you learn valuable experiences for when you open your own firm.

-5. Apply for Your License
+5. Apply for Your Brokers License with TREC

 Depending on where you live, you may be able to apply for your license while you’re still enrolled in coursework.
 Some states want you to complete your classes first.
 Make sure you follow your state’s instructions on when you can apply.

-6. Study and Background Checks
+6. Broker Testing and Background Checks

 After your real-world training and broker’s courses are complete and you’ve met your state’s requirements, you will have to pass a broker’s exam before you get your license.

-It’s important to be serious about the coursework even if it’s info you already knew from your agent courses.
+It’s important to be serious about the coursework even if it’s the info you already knew from your agent courses.
 In Texas, you have 270 hours of coursework to complete before you take the exam.
 So, take notes and study!

 In Texas, your fingerprints must be on file with the Texas Department of Public Safety (DPS) and you’ll have your background check run.
 If you don’t pass your background check, you won’t get your license.
 If an investigation opens, you’ll have a delay while it gets sorted.